-Further information regarding the signs and indicators of abuse are set out in the DfE guidance Keeping Children Safe in Education (DfE 2022) or Derby and Derby and Derbyshire Safeguarding Children Partnerships Procedures Manual.
-This includes amongst others, the definitions and indicators of Child Sexual Exploitation, Child Criminal Exploitation (including County Lines), Serious Violence, Female Genital Mutilation, Forced Marriage, Honour Based Abuse, Peer on Peer abuse, Sexual Violence and Sexual Harassment (including sexting), Vulnerabilities to Extremism and Children Missing Education.
+Further information regarding the signs and indicators of abuse are set out in the DfE guidance Keeping Children Safe in Education or Derby and Derby and Derbyshire Safeguarding Children Partnerships Procedures Manual.
+This includes amongst others, the definitions and indicators of Child Sexual Exploitation, Child Criminal Exploitation (including County Lines), Serious Violence, Female Genital Mutilation, Forced Marriage, Honour Based Abuse, Child on child abuse, Sexual Violence and Sexual Harassment (including sexting), Vulnerabilities to Extremism and Children Missing Education.

-It is important if staff have any concerns regarding peer on peer abuse they should speak to their designated safeguarding lead (or deputy).
+It is important if staff have any concerns regarding child on child abuse they should speak to their designated safeguarding lead (or deputy).